sandialabs/Spitfire/docs/source/combustion.rst

 Computing ignition-extinction curves
 ____________________________________
 Another common task is to assess the presence of multiple steady states along ignition-extinction curves.
-In the following demonstration scripts we build adiabatic reactors with mass flow at varying mixing (residence) times.
-By increasing the mixing time from zero to infinity and computing the steady state temperature along the way, we compute the ignition branch.
+The ignition branch is computed by increasing the mixing time of an open reactor increases from zero to infinity.
 Reversing the direction gives the extinction branch.
-The scripts below show how one can compute ignition-extinction curves with Spitfire.
+The ``spitfire_demo/reactors/ignext_ethylene_mechanism_comparison.py`` script shows how one can compute ignition-extinction curves with Spitfire.

-- ``spitfire/demo/reactors/ignext-hydrogen-mechanism-comparison.py``: compares ignition-extinction curves of three hydrogen mechanisms
-- ``spitfire/demo/reactors/ignext-ethylene-mechanism-comparison.py``: compares ignition-extinction curves of three ethylene mechanisms

 Time-dependent parameters
 _________________________
 In the ignition-extinction demonstration scripts we build reactors with constant parameters (e.g. mixing time, feed temperature).
 It is simple to specify the reactor parameters as functions of time.
 Instead of providing a value for a parameter, provide a callable object such as a function, lambda, or class with the ``__call__`` method defined (note that the first argument in the function must be time, and only one argument is given).
-For example, the ``spitfire/demo/reactors/open-reactor-oscillatory-feed-temperature.py`` script specifies the feed temperature as a sine wave of time with a lambda.
+For example, the ``spitfire_demo/reactors/open_reactor_oscillatory_feed_temperature.py`` script specifies the feed temperature as a sine wave of time with a lambda.
 This slow oscillation of the feed temperature causes the reactor to periodically ignite and extinguish as shown in Figure :numref:`figure_oscillating_feed_temperature`.
 Also note that in this script we do not compute a steady solution, instead using the ``integrate_to_time`` method of the reactor to integrate only until reaching a specified simulation time.